 Many people are drawn to the field of coaching out of their passion and care for others.
 They want to help people, to make a positive difference in others’ lives.
 Unfortunately, they may not have the business experience, particularly sales knowledge, to catapult them toward successful and financially stable careers doing what they love.
 Whilst there are many packages and programs available for coaches to develop a business plan, identify their niche, and begin to market themselves effectively…the time will come when the would-be-coach is talking with a potential client and needs to understand and be comfortable with how to move that conversation through a sales flow.
 If you are already a sales whizz and are effectively closing lucrative deals for a sustainable coaching business model, you already know this.
 If the whole process feels a bit opaque to you, and you are having a hard time actually getting anyone to buy the services you’ve put so much time, money, effort, and heart into, here’s a call to action for you.

 - Become familiar with the general sales process outlined here.

 - Reflect on any aspects of it you are already great at, and where you may have a lack of focus or skill.

 - Choose one or two areas to develop, whether with further reading, podcasts, or a sales training program.

 - Adapt the general sales flow presented here into a model that works for you, that feels genuine, authentic, and easy, and that also lets you close the deal and make sales.

 To be a truly successful coach, you need to not only be great at asking those powerful questions and applying those tools we learn about in our ICA training once you’re working with your clients.
-You need a process to move people from contemplating how you could able to help them to actually purchasing your services in order for you both to benefit.
+You need a process to move people from contemplating how you could able to help them to actually purchase your services for you both to benefit.
 Learning how to sell can help you get there, so let’s make it happen!